umang-goyal/scala-assngmt/README.md

-command to run this project is #sbt test
+command to run this project is:    sbt test  (in terminal)

-find solutions of questions in src/main/scala/edu/knoldus
+find solutions of questions in src/main/scala/edu/knoldus find the test cases in src/test/scala/edu/knoldus